-8. Lease Commitments
+9. Lease Commitments

-The Bank has an operating lease agreement for its main banking office.
-Rent expense for each of the years ended December 31, 2014 and 2013 totaled \$102,360.
-The Bank leases this office from a principal stockholder.
+The Bank had an operating lease agreement for its main banking office.
+Rent expense for the year ended December 31, 2014 totaled \$102,360.
+The Bank leased this office from a principal stockholder.
 This lease expired on December 31, 2014.